 Read more about “How to Choose an Egg Donor?” here

-Step 3: Selecting a Surrogate Mother (Carrier)
+Step 3: Selecting a Gestational Carrier

 Similar to the previous step, Intended Parents can either choose a family member or a friend as their surrogate or go through an agency.
 The surrogate candidate will undergo medical, mental health, financial and criminal background screening.
-A profile is created for both Intended Parents and surrogate mothers by the agency.
+A profile is created for both Intended Parents and gestational carriers by the agency.
 When the time comes to make a match, they will try to match you with a surrogate whose surrogacy plans are similar to yours.